Crown Regency Hotel and Towers

 The Crown Regency Hotel and Towers is a hotel complex in Cebu City, Philippines.
 The main building, the 45-storey Fuente Tower 1, is one of the taller hotel buildings in the country at about 160 m.
 It used to be the tallest building in Cebu City until it was eclipsed in 2015 by the first tower of Horizons 101, which stood at 178 m.

-The top 38th of the hotel tower feature an amusement facility which includes a roller coaster that runs around the edge of the building, and a stroll around the edge of the building with the protection of safety harnesses.
-There is also an elevator going from the 18th floor (Sky Lobby) all the way to the 38th floor and providing a great view of Barangay Capitol Site, Cebu City.
+The top 38th of the hotel tower feature an amusement facility which includes a flat roller coaster utilizing a tilting vehicle that runs around the edge of the building as well as an activity of strolling around the edge of the building with the protection of safety harnesses.
+There are also two high-speed scenic elevators (as well as two high-speed elevators opposite them with traditional enclosed cabs) going from the building's 18th floor (Sky Lobby) all the way up to the 38th floor.
+The scenic elevators provide a great view of the rest of uptown Cebu City to the north.